syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-The following screenshot shows how template columns are used in `SfDataGrid`
+The following screenshot shows how template columns are used in SfDataGrid

 ![](SfDataGrid_images/TemplateColumns.png)

 ## Row Header

 RowHeader is a special column which is placed as first cell of each row and it will always be frozen.
-To enable the RowHeader in `SfDataGrid`, you need to set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ShowRowHeader.html) property as `true`.
+To enable the RowHeader in SfDataGrid, you need to set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ShowRowHeader.html) property as `true`.

-Further, `SfDataGrid` allows you to customize the row header width using the [SfDataGrid.RowHeaderWidth](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~RowHeaderWidth.html) property.
+Further, SfDataGrid allows you to customize the row header width using the [SfDataGrid.RowHeaderWidth](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~RowHeaderWidth.html) property.
 The default value of `SfDataGrid.RowHeaderWidth` is 20.

-The below code example illustrates how to enable and customize the row header in `SfDataGrid`.
+The below code example illustrates how to enable and customize the row header in SfDataGrid.

 {% highlight c# %}